 - Establishing a Baseline: Launching initial campaigns with your best-performing ads and audiences establishes a baseline ad performance.

 - Testing Copy: Initiating ad copy tests on your best-performing ads helps to optimize that aspect of your ads first.

 - Developing Internal Creative Briefs: While those tests run, they will develop several internal creative briefs (based on the competitive analysis and the creative audit), and then share their findings with you.

 - Create Ads and Run A/B Tests: Once those creative briefs are approved, they’ll create ads and run a/b tests to establish their performance.
 This typically takes between five to seven days to get results from those first tests.

 - Refine Ads and Test Concepts: Based on the results of the first tests, they’ll continue to refine the best-performing ads and audience combinations, while simultaneously testing new ad concepts.
-They should continue to modify strategy based on what they learn and should share every detail of your campaigns’ ad performance with you.
+They should continue to modify strategies based on what they learn.
+Also, they should share every detail of your campaigns’ ad performance with you.

 Choosing a new ad partner is a lot like testing ad creative—you have to give them enough time to prove they are a truly valuable asset to your overall marketing goals.
-If you end a trial with a new partner in just thirty days, it’s a lot like cutting off a creative test too soon—you’ll be making a decision based on incomplete data.
+If you end a trial with a new partner in just thirty days, it is like cutting off a creative test too soon.
+You will be making a decision based on incomplete data.